pgjdbc/pgjdbc/docs/documentation/head/server-prepare.md

 #### Replication connection

-PostgreSQL replication connection does not allow to use server side prepared statements, so pgjdbc uses simple queries in case `replication` connection property is activated.
+PostgreSQL replication connection does not allow to use server side prepared statements, so pgjdbc uses simple queries in the case where `replication` connection property is activated.

 #### Use of server-prepared statements for con.createStatement()